PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity

-The search for spin-triplet superconductors is propelled by their potential applications in spintronics and quantum computation \cite{narlikar_superconducting_2017, linder_superconducting_2015, beenakker_road_2016, flensberg_engineered_2021, alicea_new_2012, sato_topological_2017, sato_topological_2009, sato_topological_2010}.
+The search for spin-triplet superconductors is propelled by their potential applications in spintronics and quantum computation \cite{narlikar_superconducting_2017, linder_superconducting_2015, beenakker_road_2016, flensberg_engineered_2021, alicea_new_2012, sato_topological_2017, sato_topological_2009, sato_topological_2010,Tanaka2024}.
 It is predicted that these superconductors (SCs) host Majorana fermions at their boundaries.
 Recent breakthroughs in twisted bi-layer graphene experiments have unveiled signatures of spin-triplet superconductivity at specific "magic angles" \cite{cao_pauli-limit_2021,oh_evidence_2021}, due to strain-induced electron flatbands.
 The exploration of a flatband regime presents exciting possibilities for engineering high-$T_c$ superconductors \cite{volovik_flat_2013, esquinazi_flat_2016, lau_designing_2021}.
 Additionally, intriguing results have surfaced in heavy fermion compounds \cite{ran_nearly_2019,shimizu_spin-triplet_2019} and unconventional materials like K$_2$Cr$_{3}$As$_{3}$ \cite{yang_spin-triplet_2021}, challenging the conventional understanding of superconductivity.
 Sr$_2$RuO$_4$, once believed to be the sole confirmed case of a triplet superconductor, has faced recent reinterpretation \cite{pustogow_constraints_2019,abergel_triplet_2019}.
 Proximity-induced spin-triplet superconductivity, involving injecting spin-singlet Cooper pairs into a medium with ferromagnetism or spin-orbit coupling, has also been explored \cite{reeg_proximity-induced_2015,nakamura_evidence_2019,cai_superconductor/ferromagnet_2023}.

-Our study focuses on a different superconducting system: IV-VI semiconductor superlattices.
-In the early studies of those systems, the crucial role of the periodic dislocation grid was identified \cite{murase_superconducting_1986, fogel_novel_2001,fogel_interfacial_2002, fogel_direct_2006, yuzephovich_interfacial_2008, fedorenko_strain_1992, bengus_suppression_2013}.
-However, to our knowledge, the type of the superconducting pairing symmetry has not been established up to now.
-The revival of this topic came with the theoretical paper by Tang and Fu \cite{tang_strain-induced_2014}.
-They linked the local band inversion to the strain in the periodic dislocation grid, which results in the topological crystalline insulator phase \cite{hsieh_topological_2012}.
-The periodically varying strain gives rise to flatbands which promote the superconducting state, predicted to show non-Bardeen–Cooper–Schrieffer (BCS) behaviour.
-A similar flatband system was present in superfluid $^3$He, where p-wave symmetry of the Cooper pairs has been identified \cite{silaev_andreev-majorana_2014, Heikkil2016, Mizushima2016}.
+The p-wave symmetry of the Cooper pairs has also been well identified and described in the superfluid helium-3.\cite{silaev_andreev-majorana_2014, Heikkil2016, Mizushima2016}.